xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 We believe in "self healing organizations" where circles (teams organized around topics) collaborate with each other.
 It's a little but how our own human body works (cells, organisms, communication, ...).
 These organizations give a lot of independence to their contributors.

-THese organizations can only succeed if contributors know what is expected of them and are willing to follow a set of mutually agreed principles.
+These organizations can only succeed if contributors know what is expected of them and are willing to follow a set of mutually agreed principles.

 Practical Requirements